Memories of amplitude and direction coexist and compete in non-Brownian suspensions: Appendix B: Strength of amplitude memory

 \section{Appendix B: Strength of amplitude memory}

 Figure~\ref{fig:all_amplitudes_foreaft} is the counterpart to Fig.~4 in the main text, with readout in the opposite direction as initial steady shear.
 As expected, memory peaks are smaller due to the memory of direction, and the directional effect is strongest at small $\gamma_T$, and disappears near $\gamma_T \approx 1.6$.
 In both sets of experiments, the largest memory peak is for $\gamma_T = 0.6$.
 The black $\gamma_T = 0.0$ curve, corresponding to no oscillatory training, has a broad maximum that begins at $\gamma_d \approx 1.8$, consistent with the steady-shear reversal result in Fig.~1(b) of the main text.
+There has been a recent interest in quantifying the height of memory peaks with respect to $\gamma_T$, particularly in amorphous solids, as briefly mentioned in the main text \cite{PhysRevLett.122.158001}.
+In contrast to that work, we observe that the peak height reaches its maximum at a $\gamma_T = 0.6$, which is neither the minimum nor the maximum strain where amplitude memory is possible.
+Initially, the peak heights increase until $\gamma_T = 0.6$, reach a maximum, and then gradually decrease, eventually falling below the noise floor of the experiment.
+Interestingly, the directional memory does not alter this qualitative trend in the peaks.